George Street, Sydney: History

 The origins of George Street lie in the layout of the Sydney Cove colony.
 Captain Arthur Phillip placed the convicts and marines on the rocky western slopes of the bay.
 A track leading from the convicts' encampment in the area of The Rocks, past the marine barracks and alongside the banks of a stream to a brick pit, located near to the present location of Central station with some arguing that it follows paths and tracks already created by the local Aboriginal people.
 This track that eventually became George Street is one of the two original thoroughfares, along with the track that became Bridge Street.
 It is possible that George Street was the first street in Australia.

 Until 1810 George Street was generally referred to as High Street in the English custom, although the northern part of the thoroughfare was also sometimes referred to as "Sergeant Major's Row" and, earlier, as "Spring Row" (since water carriers had originally established the route as a link between the Tank Stream, the Military encampment and the hospital).
 The Street was formally named for King George III by Governor Lachlan Macquarie in 1810.

 On 8 August 1907 at Bateman's Crystal Hotel on George Street, a meeting resolved to form the New South Wales Rugby Football League, Australia's first professional rugby football association and predecessor to the modern-day National Rugby League.
 In 1937, Frank Jenner committed to telling ten different people on George Street about Christianity every day thenceforward.

-Until 2016, George Street was the route for Sydney's Anzac Day parade until made unavailable by CBD and South East Light Rail construction work.
-It now proceeds via Elizabeth Street.
+Until 2016, George Street was the route for Sydney's Anzac Day parade until the street was made unavailable by CBD and South East Light Rail construction work.
+The parade now proceeds via Elizabeth Street.
 The Light Rail line through George Street began services in December 2019.

 From 2019 to 2022, the majority of George Street between Bridge St (near Circular Quay) and Rawson Place (near Central Station) was progressively converted into a pedestrian mall.